EXCLUSIVE-Head of oil trader Hin Leong didn't disclose $800 mln losses-court filing

 By Jessica Jaganathan, Seng Li Peng and Chen Aizhu

-The affidavit signed by Lim Oon Kuin, a Chinese immigrant in his 70s widely known as O.K.
+The affidavit signed by Lim Oon Kuin, a Singaporean in his 70s widely known as O.K.
 Lim, is part of a Friday filing to the Singapore High Court by HLT and subsidiary Ocean Tankers (Pte) Ltd, seeking a six-month moratorium on debts of $3.85 billion to 23 banks.

 The filing cites a collapse in the oil price and the coronavirus pandemic, which has hammered oil demand and pushed up costs for HLT, one of Asia's largest oil traders.